Twin Oaks (Natchez)

-White Cottage, also known as Twin Oaks, is a historic house in Natchez, Mississippi, USA.
+Twin Oaks, also known as White Cottage, is a historic house in Natchez, Mississippi, USA.

 History

 The land belonged to the Routh family in the 18th century.
 It was acquired by Lewis Evans, a planter and sheriff, from 1810 to 1814.
 It was purchased by Pierce Connelly in 1832.
 Roughly a decade later, in 1841, it was purchased by Charles Dubuisson, the former president of Jefferson College and later a member of Mississippi legislature.
 By 1940, it was purchased by Homer Whittington.

 Heritage significance

 It has been listed on the National Register of Historic Places since October 13, 1983.